U8NWXD/oppia-wiki/Storage-models.md

 That's pretty much it!
 The functions in `VersionedModel` will handle the snapshots for you.
 All you need to remember is that instead of calling `put()`, you should call `commit()` when saving versioned entities to the datastore.
 See the source code for [`VersionedModel`](https://github.com/oppia/oppia/blob/develop/core/storage/base_model/gae_models.py) for more information about what you can do with it.

-Un-versioned models don't track old versions and inherit from `core.storage.base_model.gae_models.BaseModel` instead.
+Unversioned models don't track old versions and inherit from `core.storage.base_model.gae_models.BaseModel` instead.

 #### Deletion policy for wipeout